-- A description of the activity. - Identification of the person or position that has a supervisory responsibility for the activity or process. - A clear explanation in sequential order, of the steps or stages comprising the procedure or process. - Identification of potential hazards in the process. - Identification of safety controls to minimize potential risk from any identified hazards.
+- A description of the activity - Identification of the person or position that has a supervisory responsibility for the activity or process - A clear explanation in sequential order, of the steps or stages comprising the procedure or process - Identification of potential hazards in the process - Identification of safety controls to minimize potential risk from any identified hazards

 The PTA Signalling Equipment Maintenance Manual provided a checklist which detailed all necessary tasks required to maintain automatic pedestrian crossings.
 The JSA identified the potential hazards and relevant safety controls, while the pre-start checklist recorded workers' acknowledgment of these measures.
-While individually, these documents addressed the stated requirements of the regulations and guidelines, the incident on 10 February 2015 illustrated that the intent of the system was not met (that is, to ensure work is carried out to a consistent level of quality and safety).
-Explicitly, there were no instructions requiring that the work on the pedestrian crossing system be carried out in a manner that did not create an increased risk of being struck by operating train services and was consistent between all maintenance teams.
+While individually, these documents addressed the stated requirements of the regulations and guidelines, the accident on 10 February 2015 illustrated that the intent of the system was not met (that is, to ensure work is carried out to a consistent level of quality and safety).
+Explicitly, there were no instructions requiring that the work on the pedestrian crossing system be carried out in a manner that did not create an increased risk of being struck by operating train services, and was consistent between all maintenance teams.

 It was evident that the process for maintaining pedestrian gates varied between work groups.
-While not specified, the requirement in the JSA to assign a lookout implied that Rule 191 (lookout protection) should be adopted when maintaining pedestrian gates.
+The JSA provided to the track workers advised that Rule 191 (lookout protection) should be adopted when maintaining pedestrian gates.
 Rule 191 requires workers to '...move from the track and stand clear in a position of safety at least 10 seconds before rail traffic arrives and remain clear until the rail traffic has passed by'.
 However, for some workers, it was common practice to carry out maintenance and adjustment of pedestrian gates (within the danger zone) while rail traffic was passing.
-It was evident that this process had been adopted by the maintenance team at Meadow Street level crossing on 10 February 2015.
+It was evident that the maintenance team at Meadow Street level crossing had adopted this process on 10 February 2015.